ktleary/random-searx/README.md

 # rndm_searchx

-A node script to retrieve a random good search index from the api.
+A node script and complimentary html page to retrieve a random good search index from the searx api.

 ## How it works: